-I don’t know if I should have used a grocery bag instead, but this struck me as the better choice.
-It’s smaller than a grocery bag, and I wouldn’t have to tear it up just to conduct the experiment.
+I don’t know if I should have used a grocery bag instead of this lunch bag, but this struck me as the better choice.
+It’s smaller and I wouldn’t have to tear it up just to conduct the experiment.

 Like everything else, I lined it up with the groove and started sanding back and forth.